marcwimmer/sre-bot/README.md

 # Calling a webhook

-  * call http://address:port/trigger/mymachine/restart and a msg with topci "mymachine/restart" is send
+  * call http://address:port/trigger/mymachine/restart and a msg with topic "mymachine/restart" is sent
   * useful together with zabbix